The possible values of critical points between varieties of lattices: The chain diagram of a lattice

 \begin{definition} Let~$L$ be a nontrivial bounded lattice, let~$\cC$ be a set of spanning finite chains of~$L$.
 Set~$A_\emptyset=\set{0,1}$, set~$A_\top=L$, and let~$A_P$ be the sublattice of~$L$ generated by $\bigcup_{C\in P}C$ for each $P\in \IC(\cC)-\set{\emptyset,\top}$.
 Let $f_{P,Q}\colon A_P\to A_Q$ be the inclusion map, for all $P\le Q$ in $\IC(\cC)$.
 Then $\vec A=\famm{A_P,f_{P,Q}}{P\le Q\text{ in }\IC(\cC)}$ is the \emph{$\cC$-chain diagram of~$L$}.

-Let~$K$ be a spanning partial sublattice of~$L$.
-We denote by~$\cC_K$ be the set of all spanning chains of~$K$ of length either~$2$ or~$3$. \emph{The chain diagram of~$K$ in~$L$} is the~$\cC_K$-chain diagram of~$L$. \end{definition}
+Let~$K$ be a spanning full partial sublattice of~$L$.
+We denote by~$\cC_K$ be the set of all spanning chains of~$L$ of length either~$2$ or~$3$ contained in $K$. \emph{The chain diagram of~$K$ in~$L$} is the~$\cC_K$-chain diagram of~$L$.
+Any $C\in\cC_K$ is a lattice which is a full partial sublattice of $K$. \end{definition}

 Let~$C\in\cC$, hence~$A_{\set{C}}=C$.
 Thus $\vec A\res \JC(\cC)=\vec E(\cC)$.

 Let $P\in \IC(\cC)-\set{\top}$.
 If $P=\emptyset$, then~$A_P=\set{0,1}$ is finite.
 If $P=\set{C}$, then~$A_P=C$ is finite.
 If $P=\set{C,D}$, with $\lh(C)=2=\lh(D)$ or~$C\subseteq D$, the lattice~$A_P$ generated by~$C\cup D$ is finite and distributive.
 Hence~$A_P$ is finite and distributive for each $P<\top$ in $\IC(\cC)$.